Cystic Fibrosis Diagnosis

 Carrier screening to detect CFTR mutations

-CFTR genes and to screen relatives of people who have cystic fibrosis.
-Genetic testing looks at your DNA from a blood or saliva sample or cells from the inside of your cheek.Genetic testing can tell you whether you are a carrier of a mutated CFTR gene.
+CFTR gene.
 This is called carrier screening.
-It is your choice whether to have this test.
-People who inherit a mutation of the CFTR gene from one parent are cystic fibrosis carriers.
+Genetic testing looks at your DNA from a blood or saliva sample or cells from the inside of your cheek.
+It is your choice whether to have this test.People who inherit a mutation of the CFTR gene from one parent are cystic fibrosis carriers.
 People who have inherited a mutation of the CFTR gene from both parents will have cystic fibrosis.
 Learn more about how cystic fibrosis is inherited.

 Siblings (brothers and sisters) of a person who has cystic fibrosis may want to be tested for cystic fibrosis even if they do not have symptoms.
-Other family members, such as first cousins and half-siblings, may be tested if they have symptoms or if the family is concerned that those individuals might have cystic fibrosis or be carriers.
+Other family members, such as first cousins and half siblings, may be tested if they have symptoms or if the family is concerned that those individuals might have cystic fibrosis or be carriers.

 After a positive or unclear screening test result, the diagnosis should be confirmed with further testing.
 A genetic counselor can help you understand the meaning of your carrier screening result.